GoogleCloudPlatform/genai-for-marketing/README.md

 ## Configuration

-Some of the behavior of Generative AI for Marketing can be changed by adjusting configuration.
+Some of the solution's behavior can be changed by adjusting configuration.

 ### Pre-Deployment Configuration

-When deploying Generative AI for Marketing, various settings for the deployment are pulled from the [`infra/variables.tf`](infra/variables.tf) file.
+When deploying the Google Cloud Generative AI for Marketing solution, various settings for the deployment are pulled from the [`infra/variables.tf`](infra/variables.tf) file.

-If your deployment needs do not match the default Generative AI for Marketing deployment, some of your deployment needs might be met by adjusting the defaults in `variables.tf` prior to beginning deployment.
+If your deployment needs do not match the default deployment, some of your deployment needs might be met by adjusting the defaults in `variables.tf` prior to beginning deployment.

 Make changes to `variables.tf` prior to running `terraform init`, making changes afterwards may result in unexpected behavior including irrecoverable deployment failures.